Halloween Events and Haunted Houses in New Hampshire

 Where: DeMeritt Hill Farm at 66 Lee Road in Lee, NH

-What: This is a multi-year, Award-winning attraction.
+What: This is a multiyear, award-winning attraction.
 Parental discretion is advised.
-Thursday, October 18 and Monday, October 29 are the "Fright Night Lite" events for the younger crowd.
+Thursday, October 17 and October 31 are “Fright Night Lite” events for the younger crowd.

 Tickets: This is a pre-ticket event.
 Reserve your time slot and buy tickets online.